Robbbo-T/Ampel360XWLRGA/FTC_15-00-00-00-000_ATA_15-External-Training.md

 **Learning Management System (LMS)** integration is crucial for managing and tracking training activities efficiently.
 This integration includes:

 - **Data Synchronization:**
-  - Ensures that all training data, including schedules, attendance, and certifications, are accurately recorded and updated in real-time within the LMS.
+  Ensures that all training data, including schedules, attendance, and certifications, are accurately recorded and updated in real-time within the LMS.

 - **Training Automation:**
-  - Automates the scheduling of training sessions and reminders based on predefined intervals and triggers within the LMS.
+  Automates the scheduling of training sessions and reminders based on predefined intervals and triggers within the LMS.

 - **Reporting and Analytics:**
-  - Utilizes LMS reporting tools to analyze training effectiveness, identify trends, and optimize training schedules.
+  Utilizes LMS reporting tools to analyze training effectiveness, identify trends, and optimize training schedules.

 - **User Access:**
-  - Configures personalized access for different roles, allowing management to monitor training progress and personnel to access their training records.
+  Configures personalized access for different roles, allowing management to monitor training progress and personnel to access their training records.

 ### 15.73.
 Integration with CMMS

 **Computerized Maintenance Management System (CMMS)** integration is essential for aligning training activities with maintenance operations.
 This integration includes:

 - **Data Sharing:**
-  - Sharing maintenance schedules and tool usage data with the CMMS to inform training needs and schedules.
+  Sharing maintenance schedules and tool usage data with the CMMS to inform training needs and schedules.

 - **Maintenance Coordination:**
-  - Coordinating training activities with maintenance operations to minimize disruption and ensure that personnel are trained before performing critical tasks.
+  Coordinating training activities with maintenance operations to minimize disruption and ensure that personnel are trained before performing critical tasks.

 - **Record-Keeping:**
-  - Maintaining comprehensive records of training activities and their impact on maintenance operations within the CMMS.
+  Maintaining comprehensive records of training activities and their impact on maintenance operations within the CMMS.

+- **Automated Alerts:**
+  - **What:** The CMMS will utilize training data to trigger automated alerts.
+For example, if a technician is scheduled for a task but their certification has expired, the CMMS will prevent the task from being assigned until the certification is renewed.

+- **Skill Gap Analysis:**
+  - **What:** The CMMS will analyze training data to identify skill gaps within the maintenance team.
+Based on this analysis, it will recommend specific training programs to address these gaps.

+- **Maintenance History Integration:**
+  - **What:** Linking training records to maintenance history provides a comprehensive view of each aircraft's maintenance lifecycle and the qualifications of the personnel involved.
+This integration helps in assessing the effectiveness of training programs in improving maintenance outcomes.

 **Breakdown:**
 This subsection explains how external training management integrates with other essential systems like the Dependencies Matrix, Glossary, Learning Management System (LMS), and CMMS to provide a cohesive and efficient training management framework.
 Ensuring seamless integration enhances the effectiveness of training programs and supports overall maintenance operations.